daradija/gecco/roboticArm9.md

 # Zorder
 The concept of z-ordering is highly efficient and saves considerable time.
-It is straightforward to implement and illustrates that the forward mode is superior to backpropagation when the operation graph changes for each frame.
+It is straightforward to implement and demonstrates that the forward mode is superior to backpropagation when the operation graph changes for each frame.
 This is impractical for other methods due to the required "compilation" time.

 From a mathematical perspective, the task involves finding the intersection point between two segments.
 This intersection point exerts a force in the direction of the line of sight.